-Honestly, we're in uncertain times, and I recognize that some of you may have difficulty attending due to illness or other mitigating factors.
-I will not be taking attendance, but I do recommend attending for your success.
-I will do my best to make sure that online resources are posted online in a timely and reasonable fashion so that those of you who miss classes will have a chance to catch up, but the onus will be on you to catch up on any missed materials.
+Students are expected to attend all lectures and labs to ensure success on exams, and online assignments.
+Students not attending lectures may find themselves missing information not covered in the textbook.
 As for participation, your learning should be an ACTIVE process; I can't just dump information into your head.
-Those who participate, even online, tend to do better than those who sit and stare in silence, and definitely do better than those who don't show up.
+Those who participate tend to do better than those who sit and stare in silence, and definitely do better than those who don't show up.
 ALSO, if you miss a major deadline or a test due to absenteeism, and you don't make any effort to contact me about that, then your grades will certainly suffer.
-I am happy to work with you guys in these unprecedented times, but please don't try to take advantage of the situation.
+I am happy to work with you guys, but please don't try to take advantage of the situation.
 Unexcused missed assignments or tests will be left as zeroes.